kuma35/thinking-forth-jp/sphinx/chapter3.rst

 after each keystroke.

-According to the dictum of top-down design, let’s take the widest-angle view possible and examine the problem. depicts the program in its simplest terms.
+According to the dictum of top-down design, let’s take the widest-angle view possible and examine the problem.  :numref:`fig3-3`  depicts the program in its simplest terms.
 Here we’ve realized that the editor is actually a loop which keeps getting keystrokes and performing some editing function, until the user presses the return key.

 .. figure:: fig3-3.png
+   :name: fig3-3
    :alt: The traditional approach: view from the top.

    The traditional approach: view from the top.

 ..

 Inside the loop we have three modules: getting a character from the keyboard, editing the data, and finally refreshing the display to match